Occupational Safety and Health Administration (OSHA), Labor.

 III.
 Proposed Actions

-OSHA is requesting that OMB extend its approval of the information collection requirements contained in the Respiratory Protection Standard (29 CFR 1910.134).
-The Agency is requesting an adjustment increase in the number of burden hours from 6,642,537 to 7,622,100 hours, a total increase of 979,563 burden hours.
-This increase is based on updated data showing an increase in the number of covered establishments.
-In addition, OSHA is requesting an adjustment increase of $139,348,226 in operation and maintenance costs (from $232,934,143 to $372,282,369) associated with increased estimated costs for employee medical exams, fit-testing materials and fit-tests.
-The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.
+OSHA is requesting that OMB extend the approval of the information collection requirements contained in the Respiratory Protection Standard (29 CFR 1910.134).
+The agency requests an adjustment decrease of 443,290.41 hours, from 7,622,100 to 7,178,809.59 hours, as a result of updating the number of establishments and workers covered by the Standard.
+The agency is also requesting a $20,004,491.30 decrease as a result of updating the number of employees covered by the Standard; and the inclusion of medical costs for those employees that will have additional medical examinations.
+The agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.

 Type of Review: Extension of a currently approved collection.

 OMB Control Number: 1218-0099.

 Average Time per Response: Varies from 5 minutes (.08 hour) to mark a storage compartment or protective cover to 8 hours for large employers to gather and prepare information to develop a written plan.